PreciselyData/Private-Spatial-APIs/docker-desktop/README.md

 The Private Spatial APIs can be setup locally for test purpose.

-## ⚠️ SECURITY WARNING

-**DO NOT use hardcoded credentials!** This deployment requires you to set environment variables for OAuth2 client secrets before starting the services.
+This deployment requires you to set environment variables for OAuth2 client secrets before starting the services.

 ## Step 0: Configure Environment Variables